-Sure, the number "420" also has some reefer connotations, but I promise that 99% of the reason I made this playlist was because I wanted something that could play non-stop for *at least* 24 hours straight.
-And I wanted to fill the playlist with the kind of music that I classify as "safe for most work places, but not boring and lame or the same 50 artists over and over again"—because I know what it's like having a job where your music is on in the background all day errday, but you can't have headphones on because you have to interact with other people (aka customers) and you can’t also have a song come up that will have your running for the volume button.
-So having a place where you can go push one button and then not have to worry about finding any more music options for the rest of the day, that can be a very necessary thing to have access to.
+Sure, the number "four twenty" also has some reefer connotations, but I promise that 95% of the reason I made this playlist was because I wanted something that people could play non-stop for *at least* 24 hours straight.
+And I wanted to fill the playlist with the kind of music that I classify as "safe for most work places, but not boring and lame or the same 50 artists over and over again"—because I know what it's like having a job where you want music on in the background all day errday, but you can't have headphones on because you have to interact with other people (aka customers) and you can’t also have a song come up that will have your running for the volume button.
+So having a playlist where one can go push one button and then not have to worry about finding any more music options for the rest of the day, that can be a very necessary thing to have access to.

 It's probably most accurate to think of this 420≠ALLDAY playlist as the portable jukebox that sits in the corner of my made-up establishment, 'The HI54LOFI'.
 And if you don’t use Spotify you can find some other listening options (Apple, Youtube, Soundcloud, etc) over on Soundsgood.

 But, "what kind of place is this 'The HI54LOFI'?" you ask.
 Well, as I've once described to a friend…